FunnelKit

 The FunnelKit Editorial Team is a group of WooCommerce experts with 10+ years of combined experience.
 We create actionable guides based on hands-on testing, industry research, and user feedback to help eCommerce businesses grow.

-Transactional emails inform people of their parcels' whereabouts.
+Transactional emails inform people about their orders.
 WooCommerce follow-up emails, on the other hand, can be pre-purchase and post-purchase.

-• Abandoned cart reminders: Remind users about the items they left behind and encourage the to complete their purchases.
+• Abandoned cart reminders: Remind users about the items they left behind and encourage them to complete their purchases.
 You can include a small discount or free shipping offer to increase conversions.

-• Post-purchase check-ins: Follow up with customers after they receive their order to ask about their shopping experience.
+• Post-purchase follow-up emails: Follow up with customers after they receive their order to ask about their shopping experience.
 This builds trust and gives you valuable feedback to improve your store.

 • Product education emails: If your product requires setup or has specific usage instructions, send an email with helpful tips, guides, or video tutorials.
 This reduces customer confusion and increases satisfaction.